kubernetes/minikube/README.md

   sleep 2
 done

-# kubectl commands are now able to interact with minikube cluster
+# kubectl commands are now able to interact with Minikube cluster
 ```

-### Other ways to install:
+### Other Ways to Install

 * [Linux] [Arch Linux AUR](https://aur.archlinux.org/packages/minikube/)
 * [Windows] [Chocolatey](https://chocolatey.org/packages/Minikube)

 We also released a Debian package and Windows installer on our [releases page](https://github.com/kubernetes/minikube/releases)
-If you maintain a minikube package, please feel free to add it here.
+If you maintain a Minikube package, please feel free to add it here.

 ### Requirements
 * [kubectl](https://kubernetes.io/docs/tasks/kubectl/install/)